Tomb909/Market-Data-Server/README.md

 ## Data Sources
 * For querying Bank of England Gilt Data I used: https://www.bankofengland.co.uk/boeapps/database/_iadb-fromshowcolumns.asp
     - I used their [documentation](https://www.bankofengland.co.uk/boeapps/database/help.asp?Back=Y&Highlight=CSV#CSV) to customise the parameters in the query.
 I also had to programmatically set the header of the request to look like a browser to avoid an invalid client error.
-    - BOE only gives nominal par yield gilt data at only 3 maturities of 5 year, 10 year and 20 year which is much sparser than FRED, I found series codes for these maturities by searching [here](https://www.bankofengland.co.uk/boeapps/database)
+    - BOE gives nominal par yield gilt data at only 3 maturities of 5 year, 10 year and 20 year which is much sparser than FRED, I found series codes for these maturities by searching [here](https://www.bankofengland.co.uk/boeapps/database)
 * For US Treasury data I used: https://api.stlouisfed.org/fred/series/observations
     - I similarly used the FRED's [documentation](https://fred.stlouisfed.org/docs/api/fred/series_observations.html) to figure out how to query the above endpoint and I created an account to get an API key which is stored in a .env file
     - From this API I was able to get constant maturity Treasury yields with maturities: 1M, 3M, 6M, 1Y, 2Y, 5Y, 7Y, 10Y, 20Y, 30Y.